techmania-team/techmania-docs/English/Theme/Scripting_reference.md

     any data)
 ```

 Registers a callback function for the specified event type.
+See [`EventType`](#enum-visualelementwrapeventtype) for all possible event types.
 The `data` parameter is optional, and can be of any Lua type.
 If `data` is set, it will be passed back to the callback when called.

 You can register multiple handlers for each event type on each element.
 This is one of the additional features `VisualElementWrap` provides over `VisualElement`.

 The callback will be called with 3 arguments:
 * The `ThemeApi.VisualElementWrap` receiving the event
-* The event object
+* The event object (see [`EventType`](#enum-visualelementwrapeventtype) for the type of this argument)
 * `data`

 Example: